cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 <span class="caption">Listing 10-1: A simple test function</span>

 Note the `#[test]` annotation: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
-We might also have non-test functions in the `tests` module to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.
+We might also have non-test functions to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.

 The example function body uses the `assert!` macro, which contains the result of adding 2 and 2, equals 4.
 This assertion serves as an example of the format for a typical test.
 We'll explain in more detail how `assert!` works later in this chapter.
 Let’s run it to see that this test passes.